mrmcsoftware/MyCPUfiles/README.md

   -  [My CPU Design in an FPGA Via Collaboration with Dr. Kevin Walsh & His Improvements to Logisim](https://www.youtube.com/watch?v=rpuB1mYrEKY)

+## Simulator and Assembler

+I have made a simulator with assembler that runs in your browser.
+To access it go to my [CPUsimulator](https://www.github.com/mrmcsoftware/CPUsimulator) repo.
+You can also go to the [live demo](https://mrmcsoftware.github.io/CPUsimulator) but you would need to read the info in the repo to know how to use it well.

 ## Author

 Mark Craig